saitarun47/RUL-Prediction-on-NASA-CMAPSS-Dataset/README.md

 # RUL-Prediction-on-NASA-CMAPSS-Dataset
 # Remaining Useful Life Prediction on NASA Turbofan Engine Dataset

-This project builds a machine learning pipeline to estimate the **Remaining Useful Life (RUL)** of aircraft engines using the NASA CMAPSS (FD001) dataset.
+This project builds a machine learning model to estimate the **Remaining Useful Life (RUL)** of aircraft engines using the NASA CMAPSS (FD001) dataset.
 It aims to enable predictive maintenance by forecasting how many operational cycles an engine has left before failure.

 ---